ATP Flight School: Breeze Embark Program

 This is ATP's program with Breeze Airways.
 Eligible ATP instructors can interview with Breeze once they have 500 hours of total time.
 If selected, they receive a conditional job offer and mentoring from Breeze crew members.
 Instructors can accept the offer after logging 1,500 hours of flight time and completing the Airline Transport Pilot Certification Training Program (ATP CTP) with ATP.
 They join Breeze as first officers of Embraer E190 jets.

-Delta Airlines/Endeavor Air
+Delta Air Lines/Endeavor Air

 ATP Flight School and Delta Air Lines expanded their partnership in 2024 with a new pathway for ATP certified flight instructors within the Delta Propel Pilot Career Path program.
 Eligible instructors earn a conditional job offer from Delta and mentorship from a Propel pilot.
 Participants are required to gain experience as captains at Endeavor Air for at least 24 months before becoming eligible for potential employment at Delta.
 This program builds upon the existing Student to Endeavor Pilot Program (STEP), which facilitates experience acquisition with Endeavor Air for ATP students and instructors as part of a structured career path towards Delta Air Lines.